 “Oh no, I couldn’t.
 I would sound so ungrateful; he’s been there for me in so many ways.
 I don’t want to hurt his feelings.”

 “I’m guessing it’s not been that long since you got hurt," she ventured.
 It was the first time she had asked him anything related to his disability, which he was partially grateful for, since people had a tendency to ask him right away as if it wasn’t something private.
 But it also made him feel like there was a huge elephant in the room they both pretended not to see.

-“A year, two months and 13 days,” he answered and then debated whether to tell her how he had ended up paralyzed.
+“A year, one month and 13 days,” he answered and then debated whether to tell her how he had ended up paralyzed.